MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 The Microsoft Bot Framework extended the cards specification by adding a set of predefined cards that bots can use as part of bot messages.
 Teams supports bots using the Bot Framework but it supports a different set of these cards.
 General information on cards in Bot Framework can be found in [add rich card attachments to messages](/bot-framework/nodejs/bot-builder-nodejs-send-rich-cards).
 These cards are called simple cards in Teams.

-Bots in Teams can use simple, connector, or adaptive cards.
+Bots in Teams can use simple, connector, or Adaptive Cards.
 Cards that are supported by bots in Teams are detailed in [Teams card reference](~/task-modules-and-cards/cards/cards-reference.md).

 ## Cards in messaging extensions

 [Messaging extensions](~/messaging-extensions/what-are-messaging-extensions.md) can also return a card.
-Messaging extensions can use simple, connector, or adaptive cards.
+Messaging extensions can use simple, connector, or Adaptive Cards.
 These cards are found in the [Teams card reference](~/task-modules-and-cards/cards/cards-reference.md).

 ## Card reference

 All cards used by Teams are listed in the [Teams card reference](~/task-modules-and-cards/cards/cards-reference.md).
 This reference also describes differences between Bot Framework cards and cards in Teams.

-## Adaptive cards
+## Adaptive Cards

-[Adaptive cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card) are a new cross product specification for cards in Microsoft products including bots, Cortana, Outlook, and Windows.
+[Adaptive Cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card) are a new cross product specification for cards in Microsoft products including bots, Cortana, Outlook, and Windows.
 They are the recommended card type for new Teams development.
-For general information from the adaptive cards team, see [adaptive cards overview](/adaptive-cards).
-You can use adaptive cards anywhere you can use existing hero cards, Office 365 cards, and thumbnail cards.
+For general information from the Adaptive Cards team, see [Adaptive Cards overview](/adaptive-cards).
+You can use Adaptive Cards anywhere you can use existing hero cards, Office 365 cards, and thumbnail cards.

-In addition to adaptive cards, Teams supports two other types of cards:
+In addition to Adaptive Cards, Teams supports two other types of cards:

 * Connector cards, used as part of Office 365 connectors.
 * Simple cards from the Bot Framework, such as the thumbnail and hero cards.

 These card types are described in the [Teams card reference](~/task-modules-and-cards/cards/cards-reference.md).

-### Adaptive cards and incoming webhooks
+### Adaptive Cards and incoming webhooks

 > [!NOTE]
-> * All native adaptive card schema elements, except `Action.Submit`, are fully supported.
+> * All native Adaptive Card schema elements, except `Action.Submit`, are fully supported.
 > * The supported actions are [`Action.OpenURL`](https://adaptivecards.io/explorer/Action.OpenUrl.html), [`Action.ShowCard`](https://adaptivecards.io/explorer/Action.ShowCard.html), and [`Action.ToggleVisibility`](https://adaptivecards.io/explorer/Action.ToggleVisibility.html).

-Adaptive cards with incoming webhooks enables you to use the rich and flexible capabilities of adaptive cards to send content using incoming webhooks in Teams from their web service.
+Adaptive Cards with incoming webhooks enables you to use the rich and flexible capabilities of Adaptive Cards to send content using incoming webhooks in Teams from their web service.

 > [!VIDEO https://www.youtube-nocookie.com/embed/y5pbJI43Zvg]